amna-572/amna-572/README.md

 - 📧 **Email:** [For bug reports and existential crises]
 - 🐦 **Twitter:** [Where I complain about APIs]
 - ☕ **Coffee Shop:** [That's where you'll find me debugging]

-## 🎵 My Coding Playlist
-Currently vibing to: *"Hello World" by The Syntax Errors* 🎶

----

-### 💡 Pro Tip
-If my repositories seem quiet, I'm probably:
-- Fighting with a database 🗡️
-- Reading documentation 📚
-- Questioning my life choices 🤔
-- Actually fixing bugs (rare but it happens) ✨

-**Remember:** There are only 2 hard problems in computer science:
-1. Cache invalidation
-2. Naming things
-3. Off-by-one errors

----

 *"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand...
 I'm still working on that part."* - Probably not Martin Fowler, but definitely me at 3 AM